 If you prefer to transfer playlists on your iPhone or iPad (without a computer), iOS apps can help.
 They are convenient for quick, on-the-go transfers, but may be slower or less stable for large libraries compared to desktop tools.
 Here are two popular options: SongShift and Playlisty.

-Songshift (iOS)
+SongShift (iOS)

 Best for: iPhone/iPad users who transfer a few playlists and are OK with doing transfers one at a time.